-The new policy isn’t confined to schools outside the the top tier either: No. 21 ranked University of Alabama School of Law and No. 31 ranked University of North Carolina School of Law are among the schools to announce such a change.
+The new policy isn’t confined to schools outside the top tier either: Among the schools to announce such a change is 21st-ranked University of Alabama School of Law and 31st-ranked University of North Carolina School of Law.

 While this may seem like an attractive option to recent LSAT debutantes, I would encourage you to be wary of desperate suitors- there is likely something better for you at next year’s ball.
 I am skeptical that these schools will provide robust financial incentives at this late date.
 Waiting and applying at the normal time next year likely raises your chances of getting competing offers of scholarship from a greater number of schools.

 Looking at this in micro, some schools such as UNC law are explicit that latecomers are competing for spots on the waitlist.
 For those familiar with the admissions game, this should set off some alarm bells.
 There is the strong possibility that schools are keeping admissions open past the normal deadlines more as a means of keeping acceptance rate down- every application received without an offer extended increases the school’s selectivity.
 When applying at this late date, there is a strong possibility that students will be applying to spots that don’t actually exist.